 - Infatuation – “love at first sight” (passion), but lack of intimacy and commitment (infatuated love can disappear suddenly)

-- Empty love – commitment exists, but relationship lacks intimacy and passion
+- Empty love – commitment exists, but the relationship lacks intimacy and passion

 - Romantic love – intimacy and passion exist, but not commitment